LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 Artist controls how diluted their stuff is like a company does in the market

+By creating more shares they could tank their own stuff

+- NEW THEORY

+force the account creation on the user, but make it as easy as possible such as automatically when account is created with email offer ability to transfer to own wallet later

 ## Getting Started

 First, run the development server: